Write for The Revelator

 Sound good?
 Send us your submissions, or feel free to drop us a line first to tell us what you’d like to write and why you’re the right person to write it.
 Either way, you should be prepared to answer any questions we have or edits we might suggest—we want the strongest pieces possible and don’t want to leave any potential on the table.

-Pitches and submissions may be sent to John Platt at firstname.lastname@example.org.
+Pitches and submissions may be sent to editor John Platt.